aiven/aiven-docs/docs/products/caching/howto/connect-java.md

 import CodeBlock from '@theme/CodeBlock';
 import MyComponentSource1 from '!!raw-loader!/code/products/redis/connect.java';

-Learn how to establish a connection to your Aiven for Caching service using Java and the `jedis` library.
+Learn how to establish a connection to your Aiven for Caching® service using Java and the `jedis` library.

 ## Variables